 Researchers with long-term data have the potential to test whether synchrony vs. asynchrony was the pre-climate change baseline (Figure 2; Figure 3).
 By testing for a clear peak in fitness across years in relation to the relative timing of the interaction (i.e. evidence for the synchrony hypothesis) in the pre-climate change data, researchers can place themselves on the Cushing curve (Figure 3).
 Whenever possible, incorporating the most energetically expensive part of the consumer’s phenology or estimating when the measured phenological phase occurs relative to the most expensive part (e.g. egg hatching is on average seven days before maximum chick growth occurs; add REF) will help define a peak in fitness.
 If there is no clear peak in fitness, then well-designed experiments (in systems where possible) that have the ability to reveal the limits of the curve (i.e. where consumer fitness reaches zero) can be used to reject the hypothesis of an asynchrony baseline.
 Knowledge of when/if different resources are available (e.g. Samplonius et al. 2016) and whether the interaction type changes throughout the season (add example from meta-analysis) can also help describe the limits of the curve.

 Where long-term data are not available, there is no perfect solution to the challenge of defining a baseline.
 Null modeling to simulate historical data may be an alternative (e.g., Dornelas et al. 2014; Sgardeli et al. 2016; Kharouba et al. 2018).
 This null model could be used to put the magnitude of observed changes in phenology and performance since significant climate change began into context and to quantify how much variation may be due to noise (i.e., factors other than climate change; Kharouba et al. 2018).
 When not all required data is available across a long time period, the integration of experimental and observational data could here again be a useful approach (Figure 4).
 For example, in one study the performance data for an insect herbivore (winter moth; Operophtera brumata), and its main host plant (common oak; Quercus robur) are not available beyond X number of years from X location; however, researchers manipulated the timing of larval emergence relative to bud break to test for support for the Cushing hypothesis (Figure 4).
 Although the strength of the relationship may vary across populations (e.g. great tit work), a synthesis of the findings from the two approaches can shed light on the state of our knowledge of the system and can guide future research.
 Here we learned where the interaction is currently placed along the curve, how little of the curve is sampled with a 9 year post-climate change time-series, and that—without a clear baseline—it is difficult to predict how the performance of O. brumata will be affected by changes in phenological synchrony.
 Given the knowledge about the Cushing curve for this interaction, modelling pre-climate change baselines based on knowledge of phenological cues using a hindcasting approach (Senner et al. 2016; Deacy et al. 2017), process-based phenological models (Chuine and Régnière 2017), and/or phenologically explicit consumer-resource models (Bewick et al. 2016) could help to fill in data about the interaction before climate change began.
-Experiments could help define the parameters of a process-based model which could then elucidate which mechanisms may—or may not—appear feasible for the interaction.
+Experiments could help define the parameters of a process-based model which could then elucidate which mechanisms may—or may not—appear feasible for the interaction (Chuine and R annual review).

 Final thoughts on forecasting